racompton/routinator_centos7_install/README.md

 Populate the relevant information to generate a self signed certificate sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048

-7	Add in this file to /etc/nginx/conf.d/ssl.conf and edit ssl.conf file to provide the IP of the host in the "server_name" field. ssl.conf
+7	Add in the ssl.conf file to /etc/nginx/conf.d/ssl.conf and edit ssl.conf file to provide the IP of the host in the "server_name" field. ssl.conf

-8	Replace /etc/nginx/nginx.conf with this file:
+8	Replace /etc/nginx/nginx.conf with the nginx.conf file:
-nginx.conf

-9	Add this file to the /etc/nginx directory: proxy.conf
+9	Add this proxy.conf file to the /etc/nginx directory:

 10	Set user/pass for web interface authentication sudo htpasswd -c /etc/nginx/.htpasswd <username>